lawrennd/old_talks/_ml/includes/qr-decomposition-regression.md

 * Avoids the intermediate computation of $\designMatrix^\top\designMatrix$.}

 \notes{This can be more particularly seen when we begin to work with *basis functions* in the next session.
-Some systems that can be resolved with the QR decomposition can not be resolved by using solve directly.}
+Some systems that can be resolved with the QR decomposition cannot be resolved by using solve directly.}

 \setupcode{import scipy as sp}
 \code{Q, R = np.linalg.qr(\designVariable)